Office of the Registrar

 The Department of Classics sponsors an Off-Campus Program every year that provides an opportunity for on-site study of the cultures of Ancient Greece and/or Rome.
 In addition to study and travel within the modern countries of Greece and/or Italy, these programs may include travel to other locations within the wide regions influenced by Greek and/or Roman culture.
 Programs are designed and led by faculty members in the Department of Classics.
 Because specifics of the curriculum and itinerary alternate from year to year, it is possible for a student to participate more than once.

 The curriculum embraces architecture, the visual arts, history, religion, literature, and the basic techniques of archaeological analysis.
-Students engage in a systematic investigation of sites, monuments, museum artifacts, and historical and literary sources.
+Students engage in a systematic investigation of sites, landscapes, artifacts, and historical and literary sources.
 Students learn to see and understand the ancient world in its own context through informal lectures and discussion on site, under the open sky.
 Structured comparisons (Greek vs Roman culture, major cities vs provinces, early Mediterranean cultures vs the cosmopolitan cultures of late antiquity) enable students to develop skills in analytical thinking and writing.

 The academic requirements consist of weekly papers, blog posts, oral reports, and in some cases an independent study project.